Purchasing a new scale, or any type of measurement equipment is easy with the right help.

 Are you mandated by law to use certain types of scales?
 For example, food processors must use stainless steel, washdown scales in their operations.
 These scales must be cleaned regularly, using specific solutions.

-Does your new scale need to be “legal-for-trade”?
+Does your scale need to be “legal-for-trade”?
 Any scale that is being used to conduct commercial activities is required to be NTEP Approved, or “legal-for-trade”.
 NTEP Approved scales have been manufactured, tested, and certified.
 Your local Michelli Weighing & Measurement Account Manager can help you determine which regulations apply to your situation, to ensure your new scale is exactly what you need.

 Ready to purchase a new scale?
 We're here to help.